White Papers - McKesson Canada

 Rare Disease Drugs in Canada: Considerations for Equitable Access

-Ensuring comprehensive, timely and equitable access to medication for rare diseases is a significant public policy priority for the Government of Canada.
-The government’s decision to allocate $500 million annually to a national strategy for rare disease drugs represents a pillar of its emerging work on national pharmacare.
-McKesson Canada is proud to contribute to the public policy conversation around this national strategy, building on its experience with patient support programs, pharmaceutical distribution, and specialty pharmacy services.
+A significant public policy priority for the Government of Canada is ensuring comprehensive, timely, and equitable access to medication for rare diseases; as such, the Government of Canada has allocated $500 million annually to a national strategy for rare disease drugs.
+McKesson Canada is proud to contribute to this conversation, drawing on experience with patient support programs, pharmaceutical distribution, and specialty pharmacy services.

 Read More